base10/deploying-rails-to-kubernetes/README.md

 At this point, you will download a Vagrant box for Ubuntu 20.04, which will be used to create two virtual machines.
 Provisioning will take a few minutes.

+You may get the error `Unknown configuration section 'disksize' during provisioning.
+You can resolve this by running `vagrant plugin install vagrant-disksize`.

 #### Rerunning provisioning

 If provisioning is interrupted or there's a need to update the existing images to take new provisioning instructions into account, from the `vagrant` directory, you can run `vagrant provision`